That’s a lot of letters, and they each stand for something important.

 Our culture is heteronormative.
-That means the way we generally think about relationships stems from male/female partnerships–sexually, emotionally, and romantically.
-That model works very well for many people, and they are absolutely happy in those connections.
+The way we generally think about intimate relationships stems from man/woman partnerships–sexually, emotionally, and romantically.
+That model works well for many people, and they are happy in those connections.

 But there are people who don’t feel comfortable in those pairings.
-Those relationships don’t match their sexual desires, their sense of themselves, or who or what they wish to be.
-They identify along gender, sexuality or relational dimensions somewhat differently.
+Those relationships don’t match their sexual desires, their sense of themselves, who or what they are or wish to be.
+Many people identify along gender, sexuality or relational dimensions somewhat differently.

 Clients across all spectrums of identity are welcome in my practice, and welcome to explore their sexual, gendered and relational selves.